SohamJ/SohamJ.github.io/_posts/2016-06-02-Academics.markdown

 #### Independent Study

 In senior year, I undertook an independent study under Dr. Ulrich Kremer.
-My work was focused on maintaining a runtime system for a _service-based framework_ and developing a heuristic that obtained a sub-optimal solution to maximize the overall objective at _minimum energy consumption_.
+My research focused on maintaining a runtime system for a _service-based framework_ and developing a heuristic that obtained a sub-optimal solution to maximize the overall objective at _minimum energy consumption_.
 As a part of this independent study, I:

 <left>
   1. Improved the framework design by converting its static   representation as a <i>Scheme</i> or an <i>XML</i> file to a runtime data structure. <br>